 Validity is the extent to which a test measures what it claims to measure.
-For Florida classroom teachers, content validity means the degree to which a test assesses the Next Generation Sunshine State Standards, or if not yet available, the Sunshine State Standards, listed for a specific course in the Florida Course Descriptions at the following link.
+For Florida classroom teachers, content validity means the degree to which a test assesses the Florida Standards.
+Detailed descriptions of the courses and associated standards can be found at the following link.